johnbeve/PHI-696/Project-3/JCheung-P3-README.md

 8. Model the following scenario in BFO, introducing whatever terms are needed to do so: John runs for 3 hours, startin slowly, speeding up during the middle, then ending the run at a slower pace.

- This is a graph based on Mermaid, representing the following relations:
+**The following model graph is based on Mermaid and represents the following key relations:**

 – John (as an Object) participates_in John’s running (as a process), and John has_characteristic_at_t1 John’s average speed 1, and John has_characteristic_at_t2 John’s average speed 2, and John has_characteristic_at_t3 John’s average speed 3.
 All of these speeds are instances of Quality.